-About this blog: A self guided foodwalk in Hyderabad, especially helpful during Ramadan!
+About this blog: A self guided foodwalk in Hyderabad, specially useful during the month of Ramadan!
+This lists down all the must eat food in Hyderabad during Ramadan.
 During the Islamic holy month of Ramzan (Ramadan in Arabic), Hyderabad, a medieval Indian city by the Nizams, celebrates Iftar in a true community spirit.
 In light of the celebration, Ramzan specific dishes are cooked and served at an economical price.
 This blog intends to help gastronomes with a list of local delicacies for Iftar in Hyderabad and where to find them!

 At the crest of Indian haute gastronomy, sits the treats from Nizam’s kitchen, Hyderabad.
 Back in the sixteenth century, little did Muhammad Quli Qutb Shah knew of the lasting legacy his empire will leave on India.
 There are pearls and palaces for discerning travellers.
 And then there is the aroma of the richest of spices, who when mixed in the right quantity, create magic even in this squabbling times of political turmoil in the twenty-first century!

 S went to meet his friends during Eid, 2017.
 At 3 o’clock at night, he called and exclaimed, “You would not believe the street scene here!”
 Mind you, we have seen Bangkok’s Chinatown, the maze of Hanoi’s old quarter, the Chowk of old Lucknow, chitter chatter of Khan e Khalili, Egypt and the beautiful Chaos of Purani Dilli’s Jama Masjid area!
 Yet, Hyderabad’s Iftar parties are a different ball game altogether!

 Startups are operating in Indian peninsula who transport the highly revered Haleem of Hyderabad to the distant parts of Kerala, among other places.
 Yes, you read that right!